onzfonz/comp227/src/content/0/en/part0b.md

 ![Raw JSON Data](../../images/0/10e.png)

-There we find the notes in [JSON](https://en.wikipedia.org/wiki/JSON) "raw data".
+There we find the tasks in [JSON](https://en.wikipedia.org/wiki/JSON) "raw data".
 By default, Chromium-based browsers are not too good at displaying JSON data.
 Plugins can be used to handle the formatting.
 Install, for example, [JSONVue](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) on Chrome, and reload the page.